craigfay/.vim/README.md

 `vi"p` to select inside of double quotes and paste

 `viW` to select a WORD (continuous chars inside whitespace)

+`gUiW` to uppercase the inside of the current WORD

 ### Formatting